 - …are looking for a day out of Tokyo

 - …would want to taste exquisite fresh sake

 - …wants to learn about the sake making process at a historical sake brewery

-- This tour is not suitable for person under 20 years old (legal adult age in Japan)
+- If this tour is suitable for everyone, no alcohol will be served to person under 20 years old (legal adult age in Japan)